SaiPranaviJeedigunta/Rent-Price-Prediction/README.md

 # **Rent Insights Hub**

 ## Overview
 The Rent Insights Hub is a Streamlit web application designed to provide various insights and tools related to rental properties.
-This application allows users to explore and analyze rental data, visualize trends, predict rental prices, estimate property values.
+This application allows users to explore and analyze rental data, visualize trends, predict rental prices, and estimate property values.

+A live version of the application can be found on [Streamlit Community Cloud](https://rentprediction.streamlit.app/)

 ### Features